The View from Here – Books from Indonesia

 Q: Reading the Wikipedia page about literature from Indonesia, it shows a very rich mixture of culture.
 How does this reflect the way people write – do you think their approaches are different depending on whether they come from a Malay tradition for example or Sundanese?

 In the past, cultural backgrounds indeed influenced the way people wrote, because their works were the reflections of their cultural upbringing and environment.
 The characteristics and social problems of each tribe are different and that mirrored in the characters, themes, and atmosphere presented in their writings.
 But I don’t think it’s still the case in our today’s contemporary literature, mostly.

 Q: If there was just one book you think we should try to read to give us a good flavor of literature from your country, what would you recommend?Andrea Hirata’s Laskar Pelangi.
 Or any work by Pramoedya Ananta Toer.

 The View from Here series features guest articles on the literature of many countries including India, Sri Lanka, Canada.
 For the complete list, visit the View from Here page

 If you’d like to do a guest post to represent your country, please leave a comment with info on how to contact you.

-Posted on April 14, 2015, in Indonesia, world literature and tagged Andrea Hirata’s Laskar Pelangi, Indonesia, Indonesian literature, Pramoedya Ananta Toer, world literature.
+Posted on April 14, 2015, in Indonesian authors, world literature and tagged Andrea Hirata’s Laskar Pelangi, Indonesian authors, Indonesian literature, Pramoedya Ananta Toer, world literature.
 Bookmark the permalink.
 3 Comments.